 Are you a citizen of EU, Iceland, Liechtenstein, Norway or Switzerland?

 - If your answer is ‘yes’, you do not need a residence permit.
-For information on EU
+Click here to find information on EU citizens’ registrations.

 - If your answer is ‘no’ and you plan to study in Finland for more than three months:

 you will need a residence permit.
-Finnish Immigration Service have made an instruction for you (pdf)
+Finnish Immigration Service instructions on residence permit

 If you are not a citizen of an EU/EEA member state you must apply for a residence permit if you are planning to study in Finland for longer than three months.
 Apply for a visa if your studies will take less than three months.
 You can study for three months without a visa or residence permit if you are a citizen of a visa-free country.
 (Source: Finnish Immigration Service)